dapr/docs/daprdocs/content/en/reference/api/state_api.md

 Persists the changes to the state store as a [multi-item transaction]({{< ref "state-management-overview.md#transactional-operations" >}}).

-> This operation depends on a state store component that supports multi-item transactions.
+> This API depends on a state store component that supports transactions.

 Refer to the [state store component spec]({{< ref "supported-state-stores.md" >}}) for a full, current list of state stores that support transactions.